Nikola-Simovic/full-stack-shopping-list/README.md

 [![Review Assignment Due Date](https://classroom.github.com/assets/deadline-readme-button-24ddc0f5d75046c5622901739e7c5dd533143b0c8e959d652212380cedb1ea36.svg)](https://classroom.github.com/a/iuze45af)
 # Not fast just furious: Shopping list
-> By Maria Kailahti and Nikola Simovic
+> By Maria Kailahti and Nikola Simovic ┃ @mariakailahti @Nikola-Simovic

 Welcome to our project for the Web Software Production course.
 We are developing a comprehensive shopping list application, showcasing our proficiency in full-stack development.
 Our project has a CI/CD system, using the tools and methods we learned in the course.
 This project represents our learning journey in full-stack development.